 To learn more about Humanities sub-units, click here

-- Experience and learn about Balinese culture and history
+1. Experience and learn about Balinese culture and history

-- Inquire, understand and share the impact of tourism on Bali to the school through interviewing both locals and tourists.
+2. Inquire, understand and share the impact of tourism on Bali to the school through interviewing both locals and tourists.

-Going to Bali was something new to most of the students and they had the opportunity to explore Balinese culture and the role of tourism through different activities in the trip.
-For example, they visited the Uluwatu Temple, the most spectacular temple on the island located on the cliff, and enjoyed the traditional Kecak Dance Performance which involved a combination of different Balinese dances.
-This allowed the students to appreciate the natural beauty of Bali as well to see how culture and history could be preserved and used as a means to promote tourism.
-As part of the trip, the students also had the chance of visiting Rumah Desa where they went into padi fields to try ploughing the fields using cows and transplanting young padi seedlings from the nursery to another field.
-This activity allowed students to experience how labour-intensive traditional agriculture is as well as to appreciate the hard work put in by farmers to produce food. n addition, students also got to explore the effects of transnational terrorism on Bali by visiting the site of the Bali blasts as well as to get first-hand accounts of the how the Bali blasts affected the locals.
+Visiting Bali was something new to most of the students and they had the opportunity to explore Balinese culture and the role of tourism through different activities in the trip.
+For instance, they visited the Uluwatu Temple which is the most spectacular temple on the island located on the cliff, and enjoyed the traditional Kecak Dance Performance which involved a combination of different Balinese dances.
+These activities helped the students to better appreciate the natural beauty of Bali and to see how culture and history could be preserved and used as a means to promote tourism.
+As part of the trip, the students also visited Rumah Desa where they went into padi fields to try ploughing the fields using cows and transplanting young padi seedlings from the nursery to another field.
+This has allowed students to experience how labour-intensive traditional agriculture is as well as to appreciate the hard work put in by farmers to produce food.
+Not only that, students also got to explore the effects of transnational terrorism on Bali by visiting the site of the Bali blasts in addition to getting first-hand accounts of how the Bali blasts have affected the locals.

-Humanities Day is a yearly event conducted as part of the SA2 post-exam activities for all the Secondary 3 Express and Normal Academic students.
-The rationale for Humanities Day involved increasing student engagement in the learning of Humanities as well as providing a platform to allow students to apply the Humanities knowledge that they have acquired beyond the classroom and examinations.
+Humanities ChallengeHumanities Challenge is a yearly event conducted as part of the SA2 post-exam activities for all the Secondary 1 Express and Normal Academic students.
+The rationale for Humanities Challenge involves increasing student engagement in the learning of Humanities as well as providing a platform for students to apply the Humanities knowledge that they have acquired beyond the classroom and examinations.

 |Mr Syed Faisal (HOD / Humanities)|

 |Mr Teo Chee Siong|

 |Miss Chow Cai Wen|

-|Miss Syafiah Chong||9071|
+|Miss Syafiah Chong|

 |Mdm Tay Liling|

-|Miss Theresa Ong||9042|
+|Miss Theresa Ong|